-The pulse is the primary and most utilized method of diagnosis in Oriental medicine.
-Thousands of years ago, when there wasn't any technology such as blood tests, MRIs, X-rays, and so on, the ancient practitioners took the pulse.
+The pulse is a primary and highly utilized method of diagnosis in Chinese Medicine.
+Thousands of years ago, ancient practitioners felt and analyzed the different pulses throughout the body when there wasn't any technology such as blood tests, MRIs, X-rays, and virtual resources.

 Today, the pulse remains sacred.